 12. The Maintenance Costs

 The cost of maintaining the advanced versions of on-demand water heaters that employ the latest design technologies is a bit high.
 Experts have estimated the maintenance cost at around $600 a year, which is surely high.
 The maintenance caters to everything, including general cleaning, care, repairs, and upgrades.

 With regular in-depth cleaning, which involves flushing out all the units to clean off all the accumulated sediments and minerals, you’re sure to keep your appliance at a peak performance state.
-The regular cleaning and maintenance should be done to boost the appliance’s performance as well as keep it safe from potential more costly damages.
+Regular cleaning and maintenance should be done to boost the appliance’s performance as well as keep it safe from potential more costly damages.
 Don’t ever forget that costly damages that require more technical spare parts can end up voiding the warranty.